jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ^ Okay, now we have a graph with some possible versions locked in.

-^ But let’s say we picked version 2.0 for Foo, while Bar says that it must be version 1.x!
-When this happens, the graph is _inconsistent_ and must be thrown out, because we can’t satisfy that requirement with the version we proposed.
+^ Unfortunately, we picked ReactiveCocoa 3.0, while ReactiveCocoaLayout only allows 2.4.7!
+When this happens, the graph is _inconsistent_ and must be thrown out, because we can’t satisfy both at the same time.

 ---